What is Current Use?

 The Forest Taxation and Estate Planning Program, under the United States Department of Agriculture State and Private Forestry, Cooperative Forestry Program, delivers national leadership on forest tax policy critical to private forest stewardship and serves as a trusted source of information on the complex tax issues associated with forest management.

 With new federal tax laws and programs, it pays to be informed.
 Visit the USDA website for forestland owners.

-Estate tax is different than inheritance tax.
+Estate tax is different from inheritance tax.
 The latter is levied on money or property after it’s dispersed to beneficiaries.
 Vermont does not have an inheritance tax.